 Are Rice and Beans Good for You?

 In addition to being a complete source of protein, this combo also offers fiber, B vitamins, and important minerals like zinc and selenium.
 And between the fiber and protein, this dish is super satiating and will help stabilize blood sugar in between meals.
-Give this simple rice recipe a try this week for a guaranteed family favorite.
-And be sure to snap a pic and tag #dishingouthealth on Instagram so I can see your beautiful creations.
+If you try this rice and beans recipe, be sure to snap a pic and tag #dishingouthealth on Instagram so I can see your beautiful creations.
 Also, follow along on Facebook and Pinterest for the latest recipe updates!

 More Easy Rice Recipes: